platformsh/platformsh-docs/docs/src/development/cli/_index.md

 **Your command-line tools are now ready to use with Platform.sh.**

 {{< note >}}
-Please consult [the full documentation on CLI Authentication](https://github.com/platformsh/platformsh-cli#authentication) on the public CLI Github repository for further details.
+Please consult [the full documentation on CLI Authentication](https://github.com/platformsh/platformsh-cli#authentication) on the public CLI GitHub repository for further details.
 {{< /note >}}

 ## Usage

-The CLI uses Platform.sh API to trigger commands (*Branch, Merge...*) on your projects.
+The CLI uses the Platform.sh API to trigger commands (such as *branch*, *merge*) on your projects.

 It's also very useful when you work locally since it can simulate a local build of your codebase as if you were pushing a change to Platform.sh.